mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 Another okay sleep last night but I am again, very stiff and very sore.
 Like yesterday, this is mostly in the glutes and adductors but today I can feel it in the lumbar and hamstrings too.

-I jogged easy down to Curtis Point to catch the sunset.
-Stopped because I thought I had a rock in my shoe.
-Nothing in the show or sock.
-This may be a problem as I can still feel it an hour after getting home.
+I jogged easy down to [Curtis Point](javascript:flkty.select(2);) to catch the sunset.
+I continued on but stopped after the short hill up to _Harriet Road_ because I thought I had a rock in my shoe; nothing was in the shoe or sock though.

+I can still feel that bit of pain on the bottom of my foot an hour after getting home.
 Thankfully I don't run for another couple days.

 <!---->
 ## TUESDAY DEC 29 ⛅️